 From the glittering coastlines of Casablanca and Tangier to the snake charmers and spices in the air of bazaars in Marrakesh, inspiration can be found, whether you are looking for just a touch of exotic flair or a full make-over.

-Interior spaces are busy in pattern but simple in furniture.
+- Moroccan-style furniture.
+Interior spaces are busy in patterns but simple in furniture.
 Sofas and tables are inviting and set low to the ground.
 Moroccan furnishings rely on elaborately wrought iron scrollwork, mother of pearl inlay, ornately carved wood in high relief, richly hued upholstery, and intricate mosaic or terra cotta tile details.